daveb-dev/eca/README.md

 ### References:

-* R. S. Sutton.
-Two problems with backpropagation and other steepest-descent learning procedures for networks.
-* Y. LeCun, L. Bottou, G. B. Orr, and K. R. Müller.
-Efficient BackProp.
 * I. Goodfellow, Y. Bengio, and A. Courville.
 Deep  Learning.

 ## 8. Monte Carlo Method (Supervisor: Davide)
-The Monte Carlo method is a method for sampling from a random variable or a stochastic process and computing further quantities of interests.
-Such simulation method is quite useful especially when no exact analytic method or even finite numerical algorithm is available.
-The foundamental of the sampling on computers is random number generation.
-Unfortunately, most computers can only generate pseudo-random numbers using PRNGs algorithm which is determined by a seed.
+The Monte Carlo method is a method for computing high dimensional integrals based on random sampling.
+The basis of sampling on computers is random number generation.
+Unfortunately, most computers can only generate pseudo-random numbers using a PRNG which has to be initialized by a seed.
 For a given random variable one can sample from its distributions with the inverse transform method.
-For a given stochastic processes, e.g., Markov chain or Brown motion, one can employ the Metropolis-Hastings algorithm.
-In applications, the Monte Carlo method is heavily used to simulate queuing systems seen as markov chain, and stock price movement seen as geometric Brownian motion.
+Another approach to sample from distributions, which cannot be sampled this way, is the Metropolis-Hastings algorithm, which computes the stationary distribution of a Markov chain.

 ### References:

 * M. L. Rizzo.
 Statistical Computing with R.
+* O. Häggström.
+Finite Markov Chains and Algorithmic Applications

 ## 9. Multilevel Monte Carlo method (Supervisor: Davide)
-The Monte Carlo is one of the most common approaches of approximating the expectation of a random variable $X(\omega)$.
+The Monte Carlo is one of the most common approaches for approximating the expectation of a random variable $X(\omega)$.
 From the weak law of large numbers theorem, the required number of samples depends on the variance for a given accuracy to achieve.
 If the variance is small, the Monte Carlo method even with few samples can be of high accuracy.
-One of the classic methods of variance reduction involves a telescoping sum called multilevel Monte Carlo method.
-By computing relatively few samples at the hight level, but lots of samples at the coarse level, we substaintially save in terms of the total computation.
+One of the classic methods for variance reduction involves a hierarchy of control variates and is called multilevel Monte Carlo method.
+By computing relatively few samples at the high level of the hierarchy, but lots of samples at the coarse level, we substaintially save in terms of the total computation.

 ### References:

+* S. Heinrich.
+Multilevel Monte Carlo Methods
 * M. B. Giles.
 Multilevel Monte Carlo Path Simulation.

 ## 10. Krylov Subspace Iteration Methods (Supervisor: Michael)
-Important methods for the numerical solution of eigenvalue problems and systems of linear equations, such as the Lanczos or the CG method are based on the projection onto a Krylov subspace.
-Given a matrix $A\in\mathbb{R}^{n\times n}$ and a vector $\boldsymbol{v}\in \mathbb{R}^n, n\in N$, the Krylov space is defined according to $\mathcal{K}_m(A,\boldsymbol{v}):=\{\boldsymbol{v},Av,\cdots,A^{m-1}\boldsymbol{v}\}$.
+Important methods for the numerical solution of eigenvalue problems and large systems of linear equations, such as the Lanczos or the CG method are based on the projection onto a Krylov subspace.
+Given a matrix $A\in\mathbb{R}^{n\times n}$ and a vector $v\in \mathbb{R}^n, n\in N$, the Krylov space is defined according to $\mathcal{K}_m(A,v):=\{v,Av,\cdots,A^{m-1}\boldsymbol{v}\}$.
 Of particular interest are the approximation properties of these subspaces and the relation between them.

 ### References:
 * Y. Saad.
 Numerical methods for large eigenvalue problem.